On a relaxed Cahn-Hilliard tumour growth model with single-well potential and degenerate mobility: Approximating solutions

+for any $s \in [0,\eps]$.
+By reasoning in a similar way, it follows also for $s \in [1-\eps, 1)$.
 At the same time, we also extend the concave part $\Psi_-$ to all $\R$ (see \ref{ass:psi}) and we define $\Psi_\eps = \Psipe + \Psi_-$ on the whole real line.
 Then, by our particular choices, the compatibility condition in \ref{ass:b} is also satisfied at the approximate level for any $\eps$ small enough, namely

 Moreover, it is easy to see from \eqref{eq:reg_pot} that

 Thus, thanks to \ref{ass:iniz}, we have $\Psi_\eps(\phi_0) \in \Lx 1$.
 For compatibility reasons with the approximate mobility $b_\eps$, we also need to regularise the proliferation function $P_\eps$ as follows: